 Baker Tilly assists insurers in applying the standard

-Baker Tilly in Kuwait possess in-depth expertise and knowledge at local, regional and global levels, to assist insurers in applying the standard, through an integrated technical and timely framework to fulfil the standard requirements.
+Baker Tilly in Kuwait possesses in-depth expertise and knowledge at local, regional, and global levels, to assist insurers in applying the standard, through an integrated technical and timely framework to fulfill the standard requirements.

-IFRS 17 is generally intended to manage the lifecycle of insurance policies from the issue date up to the expiry date thereof.
+IFRS 17 managed services are generally intended to manage the lifecycle of insurance policies from the issue date up to the expiry date thereof.